Button

 - flags

 This sample requires a pin cell in the gpios property.
 The flags cell is optional, however, and the sample still works if the GPIO cells do not contain flags.
+This assumes the common case, where the gpios = <&gpio0 /* … */> property in the user_button: and user_lamp: child nodes reflects an GPIO keys and leds devicetree binding similar like so:

 Building and Running

-This sample can be built for multiple boards, in this example we will build it for the ST Nucleo F413ZH board:
+This sample can be built for multiple boards, in this example we will build it for the Nucleo F413ZH board:

 1. polling thread